Jessica Bartlett Spills Out Of Plunging, White Lace Lingerie In Latest Sultry Instagram Post

 “Beautiful picture of a gorgeous lady,” a third follower added with heart-eye emoji.

-Many fans couldn’t find words for Jessica’s beauty, but instead shared hearts and crown emoji.
+Many fans couldn’t find words for Jessica’s beauty, instead sharing hearts and crown emoji.

 Jessica always knows how to drive her fans wild.
 In a post last month, she posed for another outdoor shoot in a cut-out, green bikini that did nothing but favors for her curves, which her followers loved.